Robert Shwartzman: Formula One career

 In 2023, Shwartzman was released from the Ferrari Driver Academy, but was promoted to serve as the Ferrari reserve for 2023.
 He took part in his first free practice session of 2023 at the for Ferrari.
 He took part in his second free practice session at Abu Dhabi, finishing eighth overall.
 Shwartzman also drove the SF-23 during the post-season tests with Ferrari, completing 123 laps.

 Shwartzman continued as one of the reserve drivers for Ferrari in 2024.
 He partook in his first free practice of the year at the for Kick Sauber, placing sixteenth in the session.
 Later that year, Shwartzman participated during the first free practice session at the with Kick Sauber, and finished nineteenth.
 During the session, he obtained a five-position grid penalty, which can only be served if he competes in a race, for overtaking under double yellow flags.
 A month later, after signing with Prema Racing in IndyCar, Shwartzman announced that he had left Ferrari.

 Sportscar racing career

 2023: GT World Challenge

-Shwartzman returned to competition in 2023, pairing up with Nicklas Nielsen and Alessio Rovera at AF Corse in the GT World Challenge Europe Endurance Cup, thus making his debut in sportscar racing.
+Shwartzman returned to competition in 2023, pairing up with Nicklas Nielsen and Alessio Rovera at AF Corse in the GT World Challenge Europe Endurance Cup, thus making his debut in sportscar racing as a new Ferrari factory driver.

 At the end of the year, Shwartzman drove the Ferrari 499P Hypercar in Bahrain during the WEC rookie test.
 He placed fastest overall.